dougdesigner/mags/README.md

 #### Verifying Analytics Pipeline Output
 After running both ETL jobs, we need to verify that our data transformation was successful and the output files meet our requirements.
-Let's examine both the processed and analytics data structures to ensure they're optimized for their respective use cases.
+The processed and analytics data structures are optimized for their respective use cases.

 The analytics pipeline should produce unpartitioned Parquet files in a flat structure, optimized for Redshift loading.
 Navigate to your S3 bucket's analytics directory and verify: